NanoMapper/NanoMapper/README.md

 ### Configuring object mappings

-NanoMapper automatically matches the properties from both sides based on the names and type value.
+NanoMapper.NET automatically matches the properties from both sides, using their names and types.

-The property analysis process is generally performed only once for any given pair of source / target type combinations.
-Once made, a mapping function is stored in a global cache to enable super-fast future applications.
+Property analysis is *generally* performed once for any pair of source / target object type combination.
+Once made, the mapping configuration is cached so future applications execute super-fast.

-Because of this it is recommended that most mappings be pre-configured once during the applications startup process.
+Because of this it is recommended that most mappings be pre-configured once during the application startup process.

-This is done through the default, global mapper class `Mapper`.
+This is done through the global `Mapper` class' `Configure(...)` method, which takes in a mapping configuration function used to map the source type's properties to the target's.

-    Mapper.Configure<SourceType, TargetType>(map => {
+    // Configure the mapping between SourceType and TargetType objects Mapper.Configure<SourceType, TargetType>(map => { ... });
-      // configure custom global mappings here...
-    });

-The `Configure(...)` method takes a function who's argument is a

 #### Mapping properties

-By default, a mapper will try to match the properties up of both objects using the property's name and type.
+By default, a mapper will match all properties using the property names and types.
+As such, properties that exist on both source and target objects that match in both name and type will be automatically configured and don't require explicit configurations.

-To explicitly configure a target's property mapping, we use the `map.Property(...)` method.
+However, to explicitly configure a target's property mapping, we use the `map.Property(...)` method.

     map.Property(t => t.Property, s => s.OtherProperty);

-Here the `t` parameter represents the "target" type, the `s` parameter representing the "source" object.
+Here the `t` parameter represents the "target", the `s` parameter representing the "source".

-When no suitable implicit conversion exists between the source and target property types you must provide a translation function that can be called to perform the value mapping.
+You must provide a translation function that can be called to perform the value mapping when no suitable implicit conversion exists between the source and target property types.

     map.Property(t => t.Property, s => s.OtherPropertyWithDifferentType, v => CodeToTranslateSourceValueToTargetValue(v));

-Use the source object overload when you need to map a value that requires multiple source properties, or when the value is conditional, or complex.
+When you need to map a property that requires access to the whole source object, we use the source object overload .

     map.Property(t => t.Property, s => CodeToTranslateSourceTypeToTargetTypeValue(s));

+The is especially useful when the intended value is conditional, or highly complex;

-> Note: Annonymous target types are not supported (yet!) as they are immutable as their properties cannot be set using the current implementation.
+> Note: Annonymous target types are not supported (yet!) as they are immutable and not compatible with the current implementation.
 You can however use them as source objects.

 #### Ignoring properties